Sheilf/RobotsBuildingEducation/README.md

 # On Investments In The Early Information Age

-1. TL;DR
+## Chapter 1 - Purpose
+1. My View of the World
-2. Purpose
+2. Considerations
-3. Pinterest - On Social Networks
+3. Reccommendations For Your First Investment

+## Chapter 2 - Pinterest and the Social Network
-3.1.
-Investing in Internet Forums
+1. Investing in Internet Forums
-3.2.
-Searching
+2. Searching
-3.3.
-Search Engine Optimization
+3. Search Engine Optomization

-4. Square - On Banking as a Service
+## Chapter 3 - Square and the Digital Bank
-4.1 The Fundamental Constraint
+1. The Fundamental Constraint
-4.2 The Underbanked
+2. The Underbanked
-4.3 Equitable Markets
+3. Equitable Banking

-5. Fastly - On The Event Driven Network
-5.1.
-Cloudflare vs. Fastly Overview
-5.2.
-Content Delivery Networks
-5.3.
-Serverless Computing - The Event Driven Network
-6. Kansas City Southern - On North American Trade
-6.1.
-The USMCA
-6.2.
-Mexico
-6.3.
-The Intercontinental Railroad
-7. Autodesk - On Sustainable Employment
+## Chapter 4 - Autodesk and the Digital Artist
-7.1.
-The Employment Problem
+1. The Employment Problem
-7.2.
-The Education Solution
+2. The Education Solution
-7.3.
-Autodesk’s Role
+3. Autodesk's Role

-8. Roblox - On Gaming’s Role in Modern Education
+## Chapter 5 - Roblox and the Virtual Educator
-8.1.
-Heutagogic Learning
+1. Heutagogic Learning
-8.2.
-STEAM Pedagogy
+2. STEAM Pedagogy
-8.3.
-Roblox Vision
+3. Roblox Vision

+## Chapter 6 - Fastly and the Event-Driven Network
+1. What Fastly Is and Is Not
+2. Content Delivery Networks
+3. Serverless Computing

-9. Gamestop - On Customer Service
+## Chapter 7 - Gamestop and Customer Service
-9.1.
-Real Estate as a Function of Customer Service 9.2.
-Know Your Audience
+1. Real Estate as a Function of Service

-# Chapter 1 - On Pinterest & The Internet Forum
+2. Know Your Audience

+## Chapter 8 - Kansas City Southern and Mexico's Role In The World Economy

+## Chapter 9 - Oatly and the Plant-based Diet
+1. A Conversation on Suffering